Brussels Airport (BRU) infrastructure: future

 Re: BRU infrastructure: future

-We are travelling tomorrow what do we have to do?sean1982 wrote: ↑04 Aug 2017, 05:35 Another 1,5hr queue at Brussels Airport this morning for passport control.
+sean1982 wrote: 04 Aug 2017, 05:35 Another 1,5hr queue at Brussels Airport this morning for passport control.
 The queue actually stretching to the escalators down to A gates.
 People missing flights left, right and center.
 Automatic gates .... closed (again)

 FYI ....
 LHR last week ....
 2min